Leesville High School

 Leesville High School is a school located in Leesville, Louisiana, United States.
 The 9-12 school is a part of the Vernon Parish School Board.

 School uniforms

 This means that students can wear clothing that conforms to the Vernon Parish Dress code or uniforms, if they wish.

 All other campuses are uniform-optional and must follow the Vernon Parish Dress Code or wear uniforms.

 Athletics

-Leesville High athletics competes in the LHSAA.
+Leesville High athletics compete in the LHSAA.